leonid-shevtsov/unobtrusive_flash/README.markdown

 ## Requirements

-* Rails >=3 (Latest versions of 3.2, 4.0, 4.1, 4.2 are automatically tested)
+* Rails >=3 (Latest versions of 3.2, 4.0, 4.1, 4.2, and 5.0 are automatically tested)
-* jQuery (Latest versions of both jQuery 1 and jQuery 2 are automatically tested)
+* jQuery (Latest versions of jQuery 1, 2 and 3 are automatically tested)

 ## Usage